holguinj/with-timing/README.md

 # with-timing

+If you ever wonder:

+  * "do I have time to get some coffee while these tests run?"
+  * "is this command taking way longer than usual?"

-A wrapper for long-running shell commands that:
+Then with-timing might be for you.
+This small utility is a wrapper for long-running shell commands that:

   * records how long your commands usually take in a JSON-encoded file
-* on subsequent runs, uses the last recorded time to predict how long a command will take.
+  * on subsequent runs, uses the last recorded time to predict how long a command will take and when it will finish.

 for example: